How to Stop Being Toxic in a Relationship

 There could be some unresolved issues of the past that are addressed.

 Alternatively, you could also have faced some traumatic experiences in your life that led to you being a negative person.
-This reflected in your relationships as well, and you ended up being the toxic one in the relationship.
+This is reflected in your relationships as well, and you ended up being the toxic one in the relationship.

 -